 Why This Is Important

-The New Zealand Government, like other governments, has recognised the crucial role played by the innovation system in the creation of a knowledge-based society and economy and hence in economic and social development.
-It has also recognised the critical part played by the tertiary education sector in the innovation system.
-The sector is a very important producer of research and hence of new knowledge – producing more than 60% of the nation's research outputs.
-It also has the responsibility for the key task of training researchers for the innovation system.
+The New Zealand government, like other governments, has recognised the role played by the innovation system in a knowledge-based society and economy.
+It has also recognised the part played by the tertiary education sector in the innovation system.
+The sector is an important producer of research and hence of new knowledge, producing more than 60 percent of New Zealand's research outputs.
+It also has the responsibility of training New Zealand's researchers.

 How We Are Going

-- Tertiary Education Commission (2007).
-Performance Based Research Fund: Evaluating Research Excellence – The 2006 Assessment.
-Wellington: Tertiary Education Commission.
+- Tertiary Education Commission (2013) Performance-Based Research Fund Evaluating Research Excellence: 2012 Assessment Final Report.
+Wellington: Tertiary Education Commission